Apparel, Appliances, and Advisory: What You Do in the Consumer Retail Group at an Investment Bank

 What about how to analyze and value retail companies?
 Any tips or tricks?

 A: Valuation: You’ve got the usual suspects, including transaction multiples (see page 22 for a valuation of J Crew, including the multiples used), trading multiples, and equity research price targets.
-You see EV / EBITDA, P / E, occasionally EV / Revenue for multiples – nothing new or dramatically different there.
+You see TEV / EBITDA, P / E, occasionally TEV / Revenue for multiples – nothing new or dramatically different there.

 Benchmarking: This is probably more interesting, as there are metrics you definitely won’t see in other areas.